echo-devim/slingswarm/README.md

-# Slingscold
+# Slingswarm

-Slingscold is a fork of Slingshot, i.e. a lightweight application launcher similar to Launchpad in Mac OS X.
+Slingswarm is the GTK+3 version of Slingscold, i.e. a lightweight application launcher similar to Launchpad in Mac OS X.

 This project is a fork of Slingscold: